pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * How has mentoring changed your perspective on how to hire for your team?
 * I can say that I would recommend hiring three of my mentees.

----

-Ana: How would you go about selecting mentees in the future?

-Bob: I would choose people who want to learn.

-Ana: How do you identify people who want to learn?

-Bob: That's a good question!

----
 * How has being a mentor made you a better [manager,person]?
   * I faced several problems in the beginning.
 I had to improve my communication skills.
 It was my first time as a mentor...
 I learned how to work the mentees.
 I learned how to manage a small inexperienced team.
----

-Ana: What advice would you offer to another new mentor?

-Bob: It's not that hard to mentor a team.
-You should establish a single line of communication.
-You should identify a team lead and the team communicates via the team lead.

----
-Ana: Would you consider being a mentor again?

-Bob: I would like to mentor a team again because I want to use what I learned from my previous mentoring experience.

----
 * I learned how to work with mentees.
   * If they don't want to work then we can we remove them from the team.
 * When does the mentoring program end?